-C. Term, officers and rules
+C. Terms, officers and rules

-Except as otherwise provided, each board member shall serve at the pleasure of the city council until his or her successor is seated.
-No member shall serve more than eight consecutive years.
+1. Except as otherwise provided, each board member shall serve at the pleasure of the city council until his or her successor is seated.
+Vacancies shall be filled by majority vote of the city council.

-- 1. Vacancies shall be filled by majority vote of the city council. - 2.
-The term of a member who has been absent for three consecutive meetings without prior board approval, shall automatically terminate. - 3.
-The board shall elect a chair and vice-chair, who shall each hold office for up to two years.

-- 4. The chair and vice-chair shall be elected at the first board meeting after July 1st of each year or as soon there after as possible. - 5.
+- 2. The term of a member who has been absent for three consecutive meetings without prior board approval, shall automatically terminate. - 3.
+The board shall elect a chair and vice-chair, who shall each hold office for up to two years. - 4.
+The chair and vice-chair shall be elected at the first board meeting after July 1st of each year or as soon thereafter as possible. - 5.
 The board shall adopt its own operating rules, regulations and policies, and shall designate the time and place for its meetings.